-Robbie Samuels is a mover and shaker in Boston’s social justice scene.
-For 10 years he worked at GLBTQ Legal Advocates & Defenders and while working there in 2006, he founded Socializing for Justice (SoJust), a 3,000-member strong grassroots, volunteer-run, cross-cultural, cross-issue progressive community and network.
+For 10 years Robbie worked at GLBTQ Legal Advocates & Defenders and while there founded Socializing for Justice (SoJust), a 3,000-member strong grassroots, volunteer-run, cross-cultural, cross-issue progressive community and network.
 He is also an author, professional speaker, podcast host, and coach.

 Last year, he embarked on a new mission—being a dad.
 Robbie and his wife, Jess, are the proud parents of Grant who is now 18 months old and they are expecting again—another son this December.

 This summer, Robbie is immersed in a juggling act familiar to most parents: balancing his role as a work-at-home dad with his busy life as a solopreneur business owner.
-Another change in his life that’s currently making these bigger changes easier, however, is the transgender-inclusive public accommodations protections that became law in Massachusetts last year.
+As a transgender man who was born female but lives every day as the man he knows himself to be, another change in his life has made these bigger changes easier: the transgender-inclusive nondiscrimination protections that became law in Massachusetts in 2016.